conradhi/project/README.md

 ## Description

 The application aims to facilitate the process of planning a vacation destination with respect to where the weather is pleasant.
+Search for desired destination and receive information about temperature, humidity and clouds over the next five days.

 OBS!
 Firebase deployment is under construction, please use localHost to run the application!

 <hr>